Last updated: August 14, 2026

 - Blender or food processor – Essential for breaking down the blackberries into a smooth mixture.

-- Fine-mesh strainer or cheesecloth – Helps remove seeds and create a silky puree.
+- Fine-mesh strainer – Helps remove the blackberry seeds after blending.

 - Mixing bowl – To collect the strained puree.